St. Petersburg Estate Planning Attorney

 And if you have minor children, the following documents are highly recommended:

-- Designation of Health Care Surrogate for Minor Child – This is a document where a parent grants authority to another adult empowering the latter to deal with medical issues for their minor child, including the ability to make health care decisions.
+- Designation of Health Care Surrogate for Minor Child – This is a document in which a parent grants authority to another adult empowering that adult to deal with medical issues for their minor child, including the ability to make health care decisions.

 - Power of Attorney for Care of Minor Child – This is a form of a power of attorney where a parent grants authority to another adult to deal with certain custodial issues for a minor child, for example, when parents go out of town and leave their child with relatives.
 Though it is not statutorily authorized, it represents as effective an attempt to convey other natural guardian rights as is currently possible.

 The above documents will comprise a comprehensive estate plan that can provide substantial legal protections for your hard-earned assets and property, as well as provide for your surviving family members.
-You can also make sure that you have made your end-of-life wishes known and understood by executing your advanced directives (durable powers of attorney, designation of health care surrogates & living wills) and naming the individuals you trust to respect and carry out your wishes.
+You can also make sure that you have made your end-of-life wishes known and understood by executing your advanced directives (durable power of attorney, designation of health care surrogate, declaration of preneed guardian, living will) and naming the individuals you trust to respect and carry out your wishes.

 Estate Planning at Kira Doyle Law is not “one size fits all” for everyone.
 We offer many levels of planning to suit your individual needs.